Normal retirement age

 If you die while you are entitled to a deferred pension, the following benefits are payable:

-- Spouse’s pension of 50% of your deferred pension, revalued to the date of your death
+- Partner’s pension of 50% of your deferred pension, revalued to the date of your death

 - Children’s pensions of 18.75% of your deferred pension, revalued to the date of your death for each dependent child (2 maximum)